yifso/nteract/docs/creating-data-visualizations-in-nteract.md

 #### Which visualization option should I use?

 nteract has many available visualization options.
-The table below help with selecting one that works best with your project.
+Use the table below to help you with selecting an option that best fits your project needs.

 | Visualization option | Project goals |
 | ---- | ---- |